cephidstar/learnworks_public/BigQuery.md

 BigQuery is Google Cloud's enterprise data warehouse for managing and analyzing data.
 It is built upon a serverless architecture and requires no infrastructure management.
 BigQuery lets you use standard SQL queries to access and manage data.

-From an observability perspective, data warehouses used by applications should be monitored for performance and availability, just like any other service.
+From an observability perspective, data warehouses should be monitored for performance and availability, just like any other service your application uses.
 BigQuery supports monitoring by providing built-in performance metrics around the management and analysis operations you perform on your data.

 BigQuery can also be used to store observability data, such as event logs. [read to gain insight]  [Unique analyze 'in place' feature].